threefoldtech/playground/docs/user_stories.md

     - User can deploy full virtual machine easily, know the max and min of required configurations as CPU, Memory, and Disk.
     - User also can add disks to virtual machine.
-    - All logs while deploying are available to user.
+    - All logs while deploying will be shown to user.
+    - All previous deployments will be listed at the bottom.

 ---
 ## Scenario 8